 Alternate testing dates are available if you have a disability and require testing accommodations.

-Examples of testing accommodations may include extended time, non-distracting test site, and test reader.
-A more complete list of accommodations as well as the list of dates for testing with accommodations is available on the Disability Services website.
+Examples of testing accommodations may include extended time, limited distraction test site, and test reader.
+A more complete list of accommodations is available on the Disability Services website.

 Preparing for Test Day